skysheng7/AI_bias_in_farming/README.md

 - `scripts/`: Houses the main Python scripts that generate image from text, and generate text from images
 - `src/`: Contains the source code for our local Python package with helper functions and utilities
 - `CODE_OF_CONDUCT.md`: Guidelines for maintaining a welcoming and inclusive community atmosphere
-- `conda-linux-64.lock`: Specifies exact versions of Python dependencies for reproducible environments
+- `conda-linux-64.lock`: Conda-lock file that specifies exact versions of Python dependencies for reproducible environments.
+This conda-lock file is explicitly solved for linux-64 operating systems
+- `conda-lock.yml`: Conda-lock file that specifies exact versions of Python dependencies for reproducible environments.
+This conda-lock file is solved for the following operating systems: ['linux-64', 'osx-64', 'osx-arm64', 'win-64']
 - `CONTRIBUTING.md`: Instructions and guidelines for contributing to this project
 - `docker-compose.yml`: Docker configuration for setting up the analysis environment
 - `Dockerfile`: Instructions for building the project's Docker container